1.1 Ideal running pressures: 26 psi, all tyres/compounds.

-- Charging – Only used to save charge before a qualifying hotlap
+- 0. Charging – Only used to save charge before a qualifying hotlap.

 4.2 MGU-K Recovery (Levels 0 – 10) Low levels give more stability under braking, but most people can cope in this car with the higher levels 8-10.
 You will need 10 at an “ERS thirsty” track like Silverstone.

 4.3 Engine Braking (Levels 0 – 13) This is a matter of preference.
 High values give you slightly better fuel consumption but make the rear less stable, low values are easier to manage but mean you are more likely to run through a corner as you release the brake pedal.